0xSh4dy/archives_sh4dy.com/notes/pwn/format_strings.md

 ### Code execution in case of FULL RELRO
 FULL RELRO makes the GOT read-only which means that we cannot overwrite the GOT entries to call functions.
 In case of `glibc version < 2.34`, we can overwrite malloc hooks such as `__malloc_hook` and `__free_hook` with the target address.
 Calling `malloc` will call the pointer stored at `__malloc_hook`.
 Similarly, calling `free` will call the pointer stored at `__free_hook`.
 Note: The functions `fopen` and `fclose` call `malloc` and `free` respectively.
 So, the malloc hooks can also be triggered in case of file I/O .

+`printf` and `scanf` internally call malloc and free in case of large input/output , let's say %75000c.

 References:
 <br>